U.S. congressional delegation meets Cuba's heir apparent

 The nine Democrats, all supporters of U.S. President Barack Obama's policy change on the Communist-led island, were due to be escorted directly to the airport after the meeting.

-Diaz-Canel and the Americans talked about Cuba's market-style economic reforms, bilateral relations and prospects of the U.S. Congress lifting the country's 53-year-old trade embargo of Cuba, official Cuban media reported.

 It was the first time Diaz-Canel has met any American officials since he became first vice-president two years ago, Cuban officials said.
-As president, Raul Castro has received American delegations led by U.S. Senator Patrick Leahy.
+In nine years as president, Raul Castro has received American delegations led by U.S. Senator Patrick Leahy.

 The United States and Cuba held historic talks in Havana last month aimed at re-establishing diplomatic ties.
 A second round is scheduled for Feb.
 27 in Washington.